Experiences, Product Information

 Ketamine and addiction

-Interest in the use of ketamine in the treatment of addictions has also emerged.
-Although its exact effects are not yet fully understood, ketamine appears to help reduce cravings and improve emotion regulation in people with addiction problems.
+There has also been interest in using ketamine to treat addiction.
+Although its exact effect is not yet fully understood, ketamine appears to help reduce cravings and improve emotion regulation in people with addiction problems.

-However, much research is still needed before ketamine can be recommended as a treatment for addictions.
-There are also concerns about the risk of addiction and abuse in the recreational use of ketamine.
+However, much research is still needed before ketamine can be recommended as a treatment for addiction.
+There are also concerns about the risk of addiction and abuse with the recreational use of ketamine.

 Conclusion